Welshy92/jacobs-tech-tips/docs/testing.md

 * Form on index.html doesn't get the same level of padding as the rest of the content.
 Added specific padding to their class + elements.

 * captions not aligning correctly.
-Changed .content > p to .content > p *.caption to stop them from inheriting the incorrect text alignment.
+Put captions in seperate divs to rest of the content and moved the class definer to the respective divs.

 ### **Known Bugs**